ddrcode/charon/README.md

 - love tinkering with Linux input devices,
 - enjoy Rust’s type system more than some people enjoy vacation,
-- or have ideas about how to make keyboards even cooler…
+- or have ideas about how to make keyboards even cooler...

 You’re very welcome to get involved.